 According to Credit Suisse, the global number of millionaires expanded by 5.2 million to reach 56.1 million in 2020.
 That’s a 9.8% increase in the number of millionaires since the pandemic began.
+In 2022, the number of millionaires in the world is likely closer to 60 million given how strong stocks, real estate, and other investments have performed recently.

 As a result, an adult now needs more than $1 million to belong to the global top 1%.
 But to be in the top 1% in America, an adult needs to have more than $10 million.
+Investment gains and inflation have really pushed the number of millionaires in the world to record highs.

 When it comes to wealth, everything is relative.
 Therefore, let’s take a closer look at the millionaire data by country.